 Students will focus on the ethnic, religious, and cultural diversity of the two cities while exploring neighborhoods, visiting museums, and meeting locals.
 There are no language requirements, making it a perfect fit if you're interested in history, international politics, or European culture.
 Sophomore standing or permission from one of the instructors is required.

 To prepare for the trip, you'll take a half-credit course in the fall covering common readings and travel, as well as choosing two of three department-approved courses -- European Governments, World War I, or Contemporary German Culture -- in your area of study.
-After the trip, during winter term, the European Identities course allows you to work on a research or creative project inspired by your travels and coursework.

 - Students and professors will travel from Chicago O'Hare to Berlin Tegel, then take public transportation to a hostel in Charlottenburg.
 Once there, we'll attend an orientation meeting and a walking tour of Charlottenburg.